kuroko-lang/kuroko/README.md

 # → {1, 2, 3, 4}
 ```

-Lists can also be generated dynamically through _comprehensions_, just as in Python:
+Lists, dicts, and tuples can also be generated dynamically through _comprehensions_, just as in Python:

 ```py
 let fives = [x * 5 for x in [1,2,3,4,5]]